Table of Contents

 When can you seek a refinance?

 You can refinance anytime after graduation.
-However, some lenders will require income for six or 12 months, in which case if you’re a typical student, you may need to wait.
-However, you can get round this if you have a cosigner.
+However, some lenders will require income for six or 12 months.
+So, if you’re a typical student, you may need to wait.
+However, you can get around this if you have a cosigner.

 What are lenders looking for?

 When seeking any type of loan, including a refinance of your student loans, lenders will take a hard look at your credit history and your ability to repay your loans.
 What exactly will lenders be looking for?

 Most lenders want to see that you either have a steady job or a job offer.
 The longer your history of steady employment is, the better.
 Most lenders are looking for six to 12 months of steady employment.
 How high does your income need to be?
 That all depends on your debt-to-income ratio.